Students must not pursue any off-campus employment without proper authorization.

 - Copy of identity pages in passport (pages with name, photo, date of birth, passport number, issue and expiration date — passport must be valid)

-Please mail your OPT application documents either via U.S. Postal Service (USPS) or via Private Courier Service (FedEx, DHL, UPS) to the address below (USCIS in Texas) ONLY if your physical address is within Massachusetts as stated on #7 of the Form I-765.
-Please read the I-765 Instructions at https://www.uscis.gov/i-765 for details regarding the Form I-765.
+Please mail your OPT application documents via express mail either via U.S. Postal Service (USPS) or via Private Courier Service (FedEx, DHL, UPS) to the proper USCIS mailing address indicated for OPT applications in the Form I-765 Instructions at https://www.uscis.gov/i-765.

 - Keep a copy of all documents submitted to USCIS for your records.
 Also, keep a mailing return receipt of your package as evidence that you submitted the application in a timely manner.